Body on a beach

 Bloated by sea water, battered by waves,

-The skin is an indeterminate grey but the DNA
+The skin an indeterminate grey but the DNA

-That once kissed another, a mother and a lover
+That once kissed another, a mother, a lover.

 Religion indeterminate, nationality left behind.

 Look at the legs that carried the body

 Over deserts thirsty, prickly with heat, across borders.

 Look at the eyes which read the newspapers, scanned the phones.

 Read holy books, consumed erotic poetry and letters from home.